pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-intermediate-route/README.md

 - Ekans: IB
 - Sandslash: IB

-Heal to ~11+ HP for Giovanni if needed either pre-fight or on Rhyhorn.
+Heal to ~11+ HP for Giovanni if needed.
-Consider Potion count & current pace.

-> Quick Reference:
-> Slot 9 Potion (4 below HM01), up 7 to X Acc (3 above HM01)
-> Slot 4 Parlyz Heal

 Giovanni:
 > X Acc Rhyhorn if ~21+ HP
 - Onix: (X Acc) IB
 - Rhyhorn: (X Acc) IB
 - Kangaskhan: HD

-Pick up Silph Scope, dig out, fly to Lavender Town (D3).
+**Pick up Silph Scope**
+- Get the hidden super potion in the wall above the silph scope if you need it
+- Dig out
+- Fly (D3) to Lavender Town (if you centered in Lavender then you are already there)
+- Walk into the tower.

 ## FLUTE SPLIT